stereobooster/drone/interaction.md

 Smaller frequency - smaller number of channels
 Smaller frequency - bigger distance (depends)
 Smaller frequency - smaller rate
-Smaller frequency - better peentration
+Smaller frequency - better penetration
 Bigger power - bigger distance
 Bigger power - more noise in closed space
-Bigger power - pigger battery drain and law limitations Smaller frequency - more law limitations
+Bigger power - bigger battery drain and law limitations Smaller frequency - more law limitations

 Multiple rx/tx

 Pros:

-- Telemetry may have less rate and bigger distance, while other may have bigger rate less distance
+- Telemetry may have less rate and bigger distance, while other may have bigger rate and less distance
 - Redundancy
-- Telemetry may have omnidirectional anthena and other may have directional anthena and tracker
+- Telemetry may have omnidirectional anthena and other may have directional anthena and AAT

 Cons: